Hotimpulse/Hotimpulse/README.md

 - 👋 Hi, I’m Lev
-- 🎨 I’m a frontend developer
+- 🎨 I’m a software developer for the web
-- 🌱 Love learning things about JavaScript and various frameworks
+- 🌱 Love learning things about JavaScript and various frameworks/languages
 - 📫 How to reach me:
 @levthechef on Discord/Telegram